 We have heard that the 2014 challenge binary may get flagged as being malicious by some anti-virus software.
 Again, that one should be safe as well, but taking precautions just in case is advised.

-Each student receives a slightly different set of challenge binaries and associated files, making it unlikely for one person's solution to work for someone else.
-However, the files are similar enough to where people can work together and develop the solution to their respective challenge instances as a team.
+Each team captain receives a slightly different set of challenge binaries and associated files, making it unlikely for one team's solution to work for another team.

 You can use the "Get Help" tab at the bottom of the page for help or any type of feedback.
 If that isn't working (or not available because you cannot login) then email us at: firstname.lastname@example.org